runtools/run/docs/content/introduction/sharing-a-resource.md

 run aturing/nice-tool hello
 ```

-One last word.
-By default the resources you publish are private, so only you have access to them.
+There is one last word.
+By default, the resources you publish are private, so only you have access to them.
 To make a resource publicly available, set its `isPublic` attribute to `true`.